rahulshankariyer/Atlanta_Housing/README.md

         select * from ProjectPortfolio..RealEstate_Georgia;

-2. The 'datePostedString' column.
-This column is in string format and hence, needs to be converted into a date format.
+2. The 'datePostedString' column is in string format and hence, needs to be converted into a date format.
 For this purpose, a separate column called 'datePosted' was created to store the converted format of the 'datePostedString' column.

         --Creating a separate column to convert datePostedString to date format